-- A. The CONTRACTOR shall be responsible for his means and methods of directional drilling construction and shall ensure the safety of the work, the CONTRACTOR's employees, the public, and adjacent property, whether public or private. - B. Obtain locations of all existing utilities within the horizontal directional drilling project area, whether shown on the Drawings or not, in coordination with the owners of such utilities.
-Be responsible for protection of such utilities from damage, and repair of any utilities damaged during or as a result of construction.
+- A. The CONTRACTOR shall be responsible for his means and methods of directional drilling construction and shall ensure the safety of the work, the CONTRACTOR's employees, the public, and adjacent property, whether public or private. - B. Obtain locations of all existing utilities within the horizontal directional drilling project area, whether shown on the plans or not, in coordination with the owners of such utilities.
+Be responsible for protection of such utilities from damage, and repair of any utilities damaged during or as a result of construction. - C. Anticipate that portions of the drilled excavation will be below the groundwater table. - D. Comply with all local, state and federal laws, rules and regulations at all times to prevent pollution of the air, ground and water. - E. A pilot hole shall be drilled such that the required vertical clearances from ditch, river, or wetland bottoms and utilities and horizontal clearances from jurisdictional or buffer lines and utilities are maintained.
+If the pilot hole exits in jurisdictional or buffer areas they shall be responsible to grout hole to satisfaction of the environmental regulators and the ENGINEER.